alexFrankfurt/book-shelf-multi/README.md

 - `frontend`: Contains the frontend application (a simple HTML file) and its tests (Cypress and Playwright).
 - `backend`: Contains the different backend implementations, each in its own subdirectory:
+  - `c`: A backend built with plain C.
+  - `cpp`: A backend built with C++.
-  - `nestjs`: A backend built with NestJS.
+  - `csharp`: A backend built with ASP.NET Core.
   - `express`: A backend built with Express.js.
   - `fastapi`: A backend built with FastAPI (Python).
+  - `fsharp`: A backend built with F# and ASP.NET Core.
+  - `go`: A backend built with Go.
+  - `java`: A backend built with Spring Boot.
+  - `nestjs`: A backend built with NestJS.
   - `nodejs`: A backend built with plain Node.js.
-  - `c`: A backend built with plain C.
-  - `java`: A backend built with Spring Boot.
-  - `csharp`: A backend built with ASP.NET Core.
-  - `fsharp`: A backend built with F# and ASP.NET Core.
+  - `rust`: A backend built with Rust.

 ## Installation